vidalpaul/pt-portuguese/README.md

 # pt-portuguese
-Portuguese / Brazilian translation of the Solidity docs
+Portuguese translation of the Solidity docs